-All PET images were reconstructed using OS-EM reconstruction method with 2 iterations and 28 subsets.
-Attenuation corrections were conducted using the obtained CT maps: HCT, CACT, IACT (IACT{2011i}, IACT{409i}, IACT{607i}, IACT{805i}), and average CT obtained from 2 extreme phases (ACT).
-Their reconstructed PET images were compared and their differences of image quality and associated radiation dose were quantified.
+All PET images were reconstructed using the OS-EM reconstruction method with 2 iterations and 28 subsets.
+AC were conducted using the obtained CT maps: HCT, CACT, IACT (IACT{2011i}, IACT{409i}, IACT{607i}, IACT{805i}), and average CT was obtained from two extreme phases (ACT).
+Their reconstructed PET images were compared and their differences in image quality and associated radiation dose were quantified.